andreas-abel/nanoBench/README.md

     EvtSel.UMASK(.CMSK=...)(.AnyT)(.EDG)(.INV)(.CTR=...)(.MSR_3F6H=...)(.MSR_PF=...)(.MSR_RSP0=...)(.MSR_RSP1=...)
 Name

 You can find details on the meanings of the different parts of the entries in chapters 18 and 19 of [Intel's System Programming Guide](https://software.intel.com/sites/default/files/managed/a4/60/325384-sdm-vol-3abcd.pdf).

+## Debug Mode

+If the debug mode is enabled, the [generated code](#generated-code) contains a breakpoint right before the line `m2 = read_perf_ctrs`, and *nanoBench* is run using *gdb*.
+This makes it possible to analyze the effect of the code to be benchmarked on registers and on the memory.
+The command `info all-registers` can, for example, be used to display the current values of all registers.

 ## Supported Platforms